pandallel/quilt/docs/src/README.md

 Use Quilt to power LLM tools with fast, structured, and evolving context—without relying on cloud infrastructure or leaking your knowledge.

----

 ## ✨ Core Principles

 - **Local-first** – Everything runs on your machine.
 No cloud, no leaks.
 - **Modular** – Watching, swatching, embedding, and querying are decoupled and swappable.
-- **Quiet** – You don’t interact with Quilt directly—it works behind the scenes to support other systems.
+- **Quiet** – You don't interact with Quilt directly—it works behind the scenes to support other systems.
 - **Crafted** – Inspired by the precision, care, and reuse of quilting.

 ---